 It’s that time of year again when commercials for gardening, home improvement, and weed killing are widespread.
 Currently, a TV commercial is airing that highlights how to deal with those “pesky dandelions”.
-That is what has inspired this post.
+I beg to differ, and that is what has inspired this post.

 As kids, we played with them all summer during the dandelion’s different stages of growth.
 There were all kinds of rhymes, games, and fortunes to be told, with the magical powers of this plant.

 Skip ahead to my late teens – around 1990, my new found passion was learning about herbs and supplements, and I was working in a health food store for the first time.
 As I started to become more familiar with the overwhelming and amazing amount of herbs available in tea, tincture, extract, oil, and capsule forms, one of the things I recall was the popularity of dandelion as a supplement.

 Later in life as I moved to bigger cities, I found that dandelion leaves were part of the produce section of grocery stores for salads, cooking, and juicing!